Chirag-ahir/JAVA-All-Basic/README.md

 >Final keyword - The final keyword is a non-access modifier used for classes, attributes and methods, which makes them non-changeable.

 >This keyword - This keyword is used to refer to the current class properties like method, instance, variable and constructors.

+ can we call constructor using super keyword ?<br>
+ The super keyword refers to superclass (parent) objects.
+It is used to call superclass methods, and to access the superclass constructor.
+The most common use of the super keyword is to eliminate the confusion between superclasses and subclasses that have methods with the same name.

 Blank final variable: A final variable that have no value it is called blank final variable or uninitialized final variable.